Locking cells in a spreadsheet

 1. Select the cells in the spreadsheet that you want to unlock.

-3. On the Protection tab, clear the Locked check box, and then click OK.
+3. In the Format Cells dialog box, on the Protection tab, clear the Locked checkbox, and then click OK:

-4. Now you must protect the entire spreadsheet to have the lock feature protect the cells.
-On the Review tab, in the Changes group, click Protect Sheet:
+4. To protect the entire spreadsheet to have the lock feature protect the cells, on the Review tab, in the Protect group, click Protect Sheet:

 5. Enter a password if you want to require a password for "unprotecting" the spreadsheet.

 6. Click OK.